puma/puma/docs/stats.md

   and is not used for any internal decisions, unlike `busy_theads`, which is usually a more useful stat.
 * max_threads: the maximum number of threads Puma is configured to spool per worker
 * requests_count: the number of requests this worker has served since starting
+* reactor_max: the maximum observed number of requests held in Puma's "reactor" which is used for asyncronously buffering request bodies.
+This stat is reset on every call, so it's the maximum value observed since the last stat call.
+* backlog_max: the maximum number of requests that have been fully buffered by the reactor and placed in a ready queue, but have not yet been picked up by a server thread.
+This stat is reset on every call, so it's the maximum value observed since the last stat call.

 ### cluster mode